-The HIP Plus program provides comprehensive benefits including vision and dental services for a low, predictable monthly cost.
-With HIP Plus, you won’t have to pay every time you visit a doctor or fill a prescription.
-HIP Plus allows you to make a monthly contribution to your POWER account based on your income.
-If both you and your spouse are enrolled in HIP Plus, the monthly contribution amount will be split between you and your spouse.
-The only other cost you may have for health care in HIP Plus is a payment of $8 to $25 if you visit the Emergency Room when you don’t have an emergency health condition.
+The HIP Plus program provides comprehensive benefits including vision, dental and chiropractic services for a low, predictable monthly cost.
+With HIP Plus, members do not pay every time they visit a doctor or fill a prescription.
+HIP Plus allows members to make a monthly contribution to your POWER account based on income.
+This contribution can be split when spouses are both enrolled in HIP.
+Contribution amounts may be higher for smokers.
+The only other cost you may have for health care in HIP Plus is a payment of $8 if you visit the Emergency Room when you don’t have an emergency health condition.
 Click here to find monthly contribution amounts.

 How do I apply?